harish0585/Vitasoft_Form/README.md

 This project is contained of Backend and Frontend parts
 ###
-Backend - Nodejs, Mongodb(local database), Express, JWTtoken
+Backend - Nodejs, Mongodb(local database), Express, JWTtoken, Mongoose(used to connect local database)
 ###
 Frontend - React, Redux